 Hello Watts Diploma Students,

 This is a special time of new beginnings with the transition of our long-standing diploma program to a baccalaureate program.
-Your work and legacy as a diploma graduate will serve many in our community, state, nation, and the world.
-Thank you for being part of Watts; up holding, our values while honoring the past and welcoming the future.
+Becomming a Watts nurse will give you many opportunities to serve those with health care needs in our community, state, nation, and the world.
+Thank you for selecting Watts; We are here because you are here.
 We wish all of you the very best in your new career as a Watts nurse.

 Peggy C. Walters, EdD, MSN, MEd, RN, NEA-BC